Graduate Student Resources

 Defense Announcements

-As students submit their request for defense their formal announcements are posted to the Defense Announcements web page.
-Proposal and Final Defense session announcements for student in the College of Education are posted for the current term.
-The list of announcements are posted as the Graduate Support Office (EDU 320) receives the requests for defense.
-Check back regularly for new announcements added.
+As students submit their Requests for Defense, the formal defense announcements are posted to GSO's Defense Announcements webpage and the COEDU Advanced Graduate Student Canvas page.
+Proposal and Final Defense session announcements for students in the College of Education are posted for the current semester.
+The list of announcements is updated throughout the semester as the Graduate Support Office receives new requests for defense.
+Check back regularly to see new announcements added.

 Defense Announcements